Lapat Ngamchaweng: Early life and education

 Lapat was born on 24 November 1998 in Bangkok, Thailand.
 His mother is Ketsara Limpananon.
 He is the youngest of three siblings, having two older sisters named Larisa Ngamchaweng (Lyly) and Larisara Ngamchaweng (Biba).
-He attended New Sathorn International School and graduated from the Faculty of Communication Arts at Chulalongkorn University in 2020.
+He attended New Sathorn International School (the same school as singer Mew MEYOU, NistA and NistY from PRINCESS KILL, Miss Universe Pathum Thani 2025 Ploy Amandine, and content creator Mintchyy) and graduated from the Faculty of Communication Arts at Chulalongkorn University in 2020.